osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 - Measure the business impact of supplier-related issues.
 - Rank suppliers by performance to highlight those requiring quality improvement or replacement.
 - Highlight specific materials linked to poor quality.
+- Explore monthly trends and other attributes.
 - Recommend actions to reduce risk and improve supplier reliability.

 By using data to evaluate performance, this project supports better supplier decisions and more efficient operations.

+## Table of Contents
+-

 ## Pre-EDA: Source and Granularity of the Data